Definition of Self-fulfilling Prophecy

 (noun) An expectation that leads to actions or behaviors causing the expectation to become a reality.

-Example: A student who understands the material but believes he or she will fail the test and therefore does.
+- A student who understands the material but believes they will fail the test and therefore does.

 - Plural: self-fulfilling prophecies

 - Variant spelling: selffulfilling prophecy

 - Word origin of “self-” and “fulfill” and “prophecy” – Online Etymology Dictionary: etymonline.com

 - Anderson, Elijah.
 1990.
 Streetwise: Race, Class, and Change in an Urban Community.
 Chicago: University of Chicago Press.